Ideal Air Conditioner Temperature For Electricity Savings

 The high-pressure and high-temperature refrigerant gas then enters the condenser.
 You might have seen those black zigzag-shaped pipes at the back of the refrigerator.
 Right?
 Those are called condenser pipes.

 In the condenser, the hot refrigerant gas dissipates heat into the atmosphere.
-Air conditioners use a fan for the force condensation instead of natural air.
-It is, therefore, preferable to keep the outdoor AC unit in such an area where sufficient airflow is available.
+Air conditioners use a fan to force condensation instead of natural air.

 Expansion

 Every air conditioner has an expansion tube that reduces the pressure of the liquid refrigerant coming out of the condenser.
-The low-pressure, low-temperature refrigerant liquid enters the evaporation, and the cycles continue like that.

 This is how a refrigeration cycle works in both air conditioners and refrigerators.
-The only difference is that in the refrigerator, the cycle cools a small space, but it cools a room in the case of the air conditioner.
+The only difference is that in the fridge, the cycle cools a small space, but it cools a room in the case of the air conditioner.

 Ideal Air Conditioner Temperature